1912–13 PCHA season: Teams

+Map of teams

 Regular season

 The PCHA moved two games east of the Rockies, on March 17 in Calgary, Alberta, and on March 18 in Regina, Saskatchewan.
 The final game of the season, between Victoria and New Westminster was cancelled.
 Victoria won the championship and formally asked to play for the Stanley Cup, but was turned down due to the PCHA season ending several weeks later than the eastern leagues' season finished.

 Highlights

 On January 14, 1913, the PCHA held a speed skating competition among PCHA players.
 Ken Mallen was the victor, defeating Cyclone Taylor and Si Griffis.
 Griffis defeated Ernie Johnson to challenge Mallen.

 Tommy Dunderdale won the overall scoring championship with 24 goals in 15 games.
 The top one-game performance was on March 17, when Eddie Oatman scored five goals in a game against Vancouver.
 On January 31, Lester Patrick, a defenseman, scored four goals in one game versus New Westminster.

 The PCHA tried out NHA-style six-man hockey on February 15, in a game between New Westminster and Vancouver, but reverted to seven-man play for the rest of the season.